Emergency Dentistry services offered in Reston VA

 You should never ignore severe tooth pain, and in many cases, it’s a clear indication of a dental emergency.
 Tooth pain often comes from tooth decay, which is a serious bacterial infection that can spread into other parts of the affected tooth and beyond.

-Depending on the type of dental emergency you experience, there may be steps you can take ahead of time to improve your chances of a successful treatment at Perfect Smiles of Reston.
+Depending on the type of dental emergency you experience, there may be steps you can take ahead of time to improve your chances of successful treatment at Perfect Smiles of Reston.

 For soft tissue injuries, you should rinse your mouth with warm water and apply pressure to the source of the bleeding using either moist gauze or a teabag.
 A cold compress can control swelling as you await your visit to Perfect Smiles of Reston.